Filipino nurse who won Dh900,000 grant says patients fight for life when there is hope

 During her time as the Chief Nurse of the Philippines Army, Maria was responsible for initiating the first aeromedical evacuation system in the Armed Forces of the Philippines.
 This system has greatly improved survival rates by enabling rapid evacuation and early treatment of casualties, especially in conflict areas.

-That is when she realized that if there was a way for an air ambulance to reach wounded soldiers quickly, they could be saved, which would in turn boost their morale to fight for the country.
-However, there was one flaw in her plan- the Philippines army did not have an air ambulance.
-“It was a multi-million pesos investment,” she said.
+That is when she realised that if there was a way for an air ambulance to reach wounded soldiers quickly, they could be saved, which would in turn boost their morale to fight for the country.
+However, there was one flaw in her plan – the Philippine army did not have an air ambulance.
+“It was a multi-million-peso investment,” she said.
 “So it was not something that we could introduce quickly.”

 Undeterred, Maria pressed forward with a plan to jointly train doctors and the aviation team on how to evacuate wounded soldiers.
 “After the joint training, we were able to reconfigure existing combat air assets to use them for rescue,” she said.
 “Later, we were able to convince the leadership to invest in an air ambulance.”